 Bilingual environments can be a great challenge for everyone involved.
 But they also present the opportunity to introduce a new product, share the results of research or expand your brand recognition to larger global audiences.
 By selecting the right interpreter, you will be able to ensure your approach is professional and your message is being effectively and appropriately conveyed.

 Further Resources from GPI

 You may gain further insight into global e-business, global SEO and website translation and country specific cultural facts and related topics by reviewing some previous blogs written by GPI:

 Please feel free to contact GPI at firstname.lastname@example.org with any questions about our translation services.
 Also let us know if you have any interesting blog topics you would like us to cover in future blogs.

 About the Author

-Localization Project Manager.
-Marina is a native Spanish speaker from Rosario, Argentina with over 15 years’ experience as a certified English-Spanish translator and interpreter.
+Marina is a native Spanish speaker from Rosario, Argentina with over 15 years experience as a certified English-Spanish translator and interpreter.
 She graduated with a dual degree in Technical-Scientific and Literary Translation and Simultaneous and Consecutive Interpreting from the Instituto de Educación Superior Olga Cossettini in Rosario.
-She has extensive experience with most well known CAT tools including the range of SDL tools such as SDL Trados Studio, MultiTerm, Wordfast, SDL Idiom WorldServer, Translation Workspace, XBench, etc. She has also served as a CAT Tool Instructor conducting an average of 50 courses and workshops for many associations, private institutes and conferences.
-Over the years she has provided Spanish language translation and interpreting for a multitude of translation agencies, Global Fortune 500 companies, Governments and NGO’s.
+She has extensive experience with most well-known CAT tools including the range of SDL tools such as SDL Trados Studio, MultiTerm, Wordfast, SDL Idiom WorldServer, Translation Workspace, XBench, etc. She has also served as a CAT Tool Instructor conducting an average of 50 courses and workshops for many associations, private institutes and conferences.
+Over the years she has provided Spanish language translation and interpreting for a multitude of translation agencies, global Fortune 500 companies, governments and NGO’s.
 When not working she enjoys traveling, cooking, reading and movies with her family.More Content by Marina Cavallera